"Label from Somewhere": Reflexive Annotating for Situated AI Alignment

 \subsection{Experiencing Reflexive Annotating (RQ2)}

 The design probe shaped how annotators anchored their value judgment in their social position and experienced the work.
 Asking workers to name relevant identities, revisit personal memories, or articulate interpretive cues introduced new expressive, emotional, and moral demands that diverged from efficiency-driven platform labour.
 These experiences influenced whether annotators engaged deeply, withdrew, or revised their own understanding of fairness.
-Across this theme, we identify three subthemes: (1) Emotional Exposure, (2) Strategic Withdrawal, and (3) Perspective Awareness.
+Related to RQ2, we describe three subthemes: (1) Emotional Exposure, (2) Strategic Withdrawal, and (3) Perspective Awareness.